-Students who arrive at school after 8:21 a.m. will be counted as tardy.
-Tardy students must report to the office to check in and receive a Tardy Slip in order to be admitted to class.
-Parents/guardians must accompany students when they are tardy and parents/guardians must sign in their child(ren).
-Students whom are tardy to school will be disciplined according to the guidelines in the Student Code of Conduct and Discipline.
-Teachers are not required to allow makeup work for unexcused absences or frequent tardies.
+Students who arrive at school after 8:20 a.m. will be counted as tardy.
+Tardy students must report to the office to check in and receive a Tardy Slip in order to be admitted to class, and for the Registrar to change their absence to a tardy.
+Parents/guardians must accompany students when they are tardy and parents/guardians must sign in their child(ren) in the front office (left-hand side).
+Students whom are tardy to school will be disciplined according to the guidelines in the Student Code of Conduct and board policy.
+Makeup work for unexcused absences or frequent tardies is not required.